 So the race to bring driverless cars to the mass market is hotting up.
 But it begs the question would you drive one?
-In fact do you call it driving or riding or being a passenger?
+Do you call it driving or riding or being a passenger?

-However in May a driver of an electric Tesla car was been killed in a road accident.
+However, in May, a driver of an electric Tesla car was killed in a road accident.
 We fully expected that this tragic incident would derail any form of progress.
-However the latest car manufacturers to throw its hat in the self-driving ring are the Ford Motor Company.
+However, the latest car manufacturers to throw its hat in the self-driving ring are the Ford Motor Company.

 This comes on the back of Ford launching Ford Smart Mobility (FSM), a subsidiary to develop in-car connectivity, ride-sharing and autonomous technologies.
-FSM is designed to compete like a startup, with the aim of translating Ford’s decade of work in autonomous systems into real products.
+FSM is designed to compete like a startup, to translate Ford’s decade of work in autonomous systems into real products.

 Fields foresees a world transformed by driverless cars, Uber and climate change.
 “You could argue that in major cities, vehicle density will drop because of automated vehicles and congestion charges.
 Some cities might even outlaw personal use of vehicles.”

 One of Ford’s strategies to cope with this is to accelerate its efforts towards a fully autonomous car.
 Fields now says Ford will have a completely self-driving car, without a steering wheel, an accelerator or pedals, in production by 2021.
 It will initially be used only for robotic taxi services in restricted urban areas but should be available for consumers to purchase by the middle of the decade.

 Ford Fusions and the Lincoln MKZ are already being used for self-driving start-ups such as Faraday Future, Autonomous Stuff and Uber.

 “It’s the absolute best vehicle right now for testing self-driving,” says Bobby Hambrick, CEO of Autonomous Stuff, a company developing retro-fit automated driving kits.
 “There are no other carmakers that are so open to working through third parties like us.”